 Phased Fee

 In a phased-fee arrangement, the law firm and the client agree upon the fees for discrete phases of the work.
-This type of arrangement works well for Litigation and Transactional matters with defined segments that can be estimated and scope of work well delineated.
+This type of arrangement works well for Litigation and Transactional matters with defined segments that can be estimated and the scope of work well delineated.

 Collared Fee